amjjd/rustrast/rustrast-01/README.md

 Microsoft has a [Rust for Windows tutorial](https://learn.microsoft.com/en-us/windows/dev-environment/rust/setup) I'll follow.
 Oddly, it seems to recommend installing Visual Studio but then states that it will use Visual Studio Code for the examples.
-I like Visual Studio Code, so I'll use that.
+I like Visual Studio Code, so I decided to use that.

-First step is to install the [C++ build tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
+First step was to install the [C++ build tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
 Is Rust not self-hosting yet?
 Anyway, the tutorial recommends installing support for C++, .NET desktop and UWP, rather charmingly suggesting that "some dependency will arise where they're required".
 This is on microsoft.com!

-Here's the first big thing that's changed: the stub installer that downloads the real installers is 3.5MB.
-[That's about the size of Qtest](https://archive.org/details/qtest), the demo that so excited me as a teenager.
+Here's the first big thing that's changed in the last 25 years: the stub installer that downloads the real installers is 3.5MB.
+[That's about the size of Qtest](https://archive.org/details/qtest), the demo that so impressed me as a teenager.
 The development tools themselves take up _20GB_.

-Next is Rust itself, the 64-bit installer from [rust-lang.org](https://www.rust-lang.org/tools/install).
+Next was Rust itself, the 64-bit installer from [rust-lang.org](https://www.rust-lang.org/tools/install).
 This is a console installer, press enter after it tells you the path it's going to install to.
 The installer updates your user `PATH` variable so you can start a fresh console (I recommend [Cmder](https://cmder.app/) in [Windows Terminal](https://medium.com/talpor/windows-terminal-cmder-%EF%B8%8F-573e6890d143)) and immediately run